kristendwan/admin/python/README.md

 Whew, fun right?
 Welcome to web development, sometimes setting up tools is a huge pain.

 ## Run the Darn Thing:
-You can simply run `python main.py` now and you'll have an app running!
+You can simply run `python app.py` now and you'll have an app running!

 Once you've gotten your app working fine run `pip freeze > requirement.txt` to save your dependencies as they are.
 This way when your group mates pull your code they can just run `pip install -r requirements.txt` just like before!

 ## Deploy

 To deploy this guy we need a WSGI server.
-You can run `gunicorn -b localhost:3000 -b localhost:3001 -w 4 main:app` this means the app will run with four workers, locally on two ports!
+You can run `gunicorn -b localhost:3000 -b localhost:3001 -w 4 app:app` this means the app will run with four workers, locally on two ports!
 You can drop the -w 4, its probably overkill for this class.

 If we were really going to deploy this app, we'd run this sucker behind a proxy server like `nginx` - kudos if you figure out how to do this.
 Nginx would do all the static files for us too.
 Luckily, Flask will host static files for you in '/static' feel free to put your '/pictures' folder here!